 Benefits of Capital Allowances

-Apart from getting tax relief on the value of the equipment you buy for your business, capital allowances can also be an incentive to invest in your local area.
-For instance, if you decide to set up and renovate your business premises in a disadvantaged part of town, you may be able to claim tax allowance of 100%, provided the works you carry out qualifies under the scheme.
+For instance, if you decide to set up and renovate your business premises in a disadvantaged part of town, you may be able to claim a tax allowance of 100%, provided the works you carry out qualify under the scheme.

 - Annual Investment Allowance (AIA)